PizzaHomicide/Hisame/README.md

 - Make anime list columns more dynamic and reactive to available width.
 Allow some to shrink (to a minimum), and assign a priority to them for order to cull when there's not enough space.
 - Allow user to specify which columns are shown in the list view
 - Common search component to make search/text filtering consistent across the application
+- Fetch users preferred title from AniList.
+Use this in place of config file preferred title option